Jezzzae/unit-2-project/README.md

 # unit-2-project 📚
 ## Book Store app Sheree &amp; Jess

-The Book StoreApp will allow a user to <mark>search</mark> for a book through a (predefined) database and <mark>save</mark> favorite books into a list that they will also be able to mangage by choosing which books to save, update, read, and remove.
+The Book StoreApp will allow a user to search for a book through a (predefined) database and save favorite books into a list that they will also be able to mangage by choosing which books to save, update, read, and remove.

 ### Technical requirements ⚙️
 - [x] Persist at least four models.
 - [x] Use Spring Profiles for environment settings.
 - [x] At least one API endpoint must perform full CRUD create, read, update, and delete actions.
 - [x] Other API endpoints can perform CRUD based on the business use-case.
-- [ ] <mark>Expose CRUD routes that were built using REST conventions.</mark>
+- [ ] Expose CRUD routes that were built using REST conventions.
 - [x] Handle exceptions gracefully.
 - [x] Send appropriate messages back to the client in the event that an exception occurs.
 - [x] Must have Controller and Service separate.
 - [x] Document each end-point, such that

 ### Necessary Deliverables 🏁
-- [x] A Git repository hosted on GitHub.~~
+- [x] A Git repository hosted on GitHub.
 - [x] Around 70 commits (or more) on GitHub, dating back to the very beginning of the project.
 (Commit early, commit often.
 Tell a story with your commits.
-Each message should         give a clear idea of what you changed.)~~
+Each message should         give a clear idea of what you changed.)
 - [x] A README.md file with:
 * Explanations of the machineries used.
 * A couple of paragraphs about the general approach you took.